-When I’m not working in my office in the Swenson Building, you can generally find me with my four rescued dogs at my home in Farr West (nope, not a typo – I actually have a pack of dogs for a family).
+When I’m not working, you can generally find me with my five rescued dogs at my home in Ohio (nope, not a typo – I actually have a pack of dogs for a family).
 My greatest personal joy comes from spending time with my family (four legs and two!), and I’m a proud “dog geek.”
 My favorite pastimes include going to the movies and trying new restaurants, playing with my dogs, volunteering with a variety of nonprofit organizations, and, when it’s quiet, taking the time to read for fun.

-- HLTH 4013 - Health Promotion Research and Assessment (online & face-to-face)
+- HLTH 4013 - Health Promotion Research and Assessment (online)

-- HLTH 4150 - Needs Assessment and Planning Health Promotion Programs (online & face-to-face)
+- HLTH 4150 - Needs Assessment and Planning Health Promotion Programs (online)

-There is nothing that I enjoy professionally more than being in the classroom.
+There is nothing that I enjoy professionally more than being in the classroom (whether face-to-face or virtual).
 I see my role as a facilitator of learning, and I believe that the best learning occurs through dialogue, and, the application of concepts through hands-on activities.
 I also value the many perspectives found in the classroom.
 When it comes to the evaluation of my success as a teacher, I look at both what students have learned from me, and, what I have learned from my students.